igvteam/igv-notebook/README.md

 ============

 igv-notebook is a Python package which wraps [igv.js](https://github.com/igvteam/igv.js) for embedding in an IPython notebook.
-Both Jupyter and Google Colab runtimes are supported.
+Both Jupyter and Google Colab platforms are supported.

 ### Related projects